 - Nova Scotia

 The Canadian federal government offers Student Financial Assistance programs including student loans, grants, savings, scholarships, and other financial assistance programs for prospective students whom qualify.

-The Department of Advanced Education, Skills, and Labour has several programs that fund students up to 100% to complete Diploma programs at colleges like Eastern Academy.
+The Department of Immigration, Population Growth, and Skills has several programs that fund students up to 100% to complete Diploma programs at colleges like Eastern Academy.